jjacko1623/datasciencecoursera/Code Book.md

 6. Laying

 **Mean of Feature Measurements**

 Result

-Mean of all feature measruments that measured a mean of standard deviation
+Mean of all feature measurements that resulted in a mean or standard deviation calculation from the raw data measurements

-Normailsed from -1 to 1
+Normalised values from -1 to 1 i.e. no units